diskuto/diskuto-api/docs/crypto.md

-Cryptography in FeoBlog
+Cryptography in Diskuto
 =======================

-To minimize attack surface, the server backend of FeoBlog never stores any user's private key.
+To minimize attack surface, Diskuto API server never stores any user's private key.
 It only ever has users' public keys.
-(These also serve as globally unique user IDs.)
-This can happen by:
+These also serve as globally unique user IDs, so you'll see them referred to as UserID in docs.
+Servers learn of users' public keys in various ways:

- * A user's ID is manually added to the server.
+ * A user's ID is manually added to the server via the CLI.
- * A user is "followed" by someone already on the server.
+ * Someone already known to the server
+   * "Follows" another user
+   * Interacts with another user's content (ex: commenting on a post).

 Additionally, the server does not use cookies to maintain any session state with clients.
 To post new content to the server, a user signs a piece of [data], and